Using a PS5 controller on Android in a few simple steps

 - If it connects properly, the blue light on the DualSense will stop flashing.

+The DualSense isn't natively supported by many Android apps, though fortunately, this doesn't extend to Remote Play on Android.
+While Remote Play with the DualSense on Android was previously not supported, it is now thanks to an update after Android 12.

-The DualSense isn't natively supported by a lot of Android apps but it can be used with Remote Play.
-This allows you to stream all of your PS4 and PS5 games through a broadband network, provided you own a console and those games to begin with (this isn't a service like xCloud on Android.
-You may lose certain functionality on mobile like the DualSense's haptic feedback and adaptive triggers, but the core functionality should still work.
+Remote Play allows you to stream all of your PS4 and PS5 games through a broadband network, provided you own a console and those games to begin with, as this isn't a service like xCloud on Android.
+Even though support was added, if you're playing your games this way, you don't have access to certain functionality on mobile like the DualSense's haptic feedback and adaptive triggers.
+However, the core functionality should still work for playing your games.

 All in all, the process is nearly identical with how to use a PS4 controller on Android.
 And like the PS4 controller, your mileage may vary on its usage.
-Some games just don't let you remap buttons and there are better controllers out there specifically designed for mobile devices.
+For example, some games just don't let you remap buttons, and there are better controllers out there specifically designed for mobile devices.

 Best PS5 games to play

 If you're looking to stream games from your PS5, you'll want to get the best PS5 games available.
 From free-to-play titles to some of the biggest AAA blockbusters, there's no shortage of games on PS5, doubly true with backward compatibility.
-Jump into Call of Duty: Black Ops Cold War or take a trip to the vast corners of faraway galaxies in No Man's Sky.
-Whatever the case you'll be treated to fast loading and beautiful graphics.
+So jump into Call of Duty: Black Ops Cold War or take a trip to the vast corners of faraway galaxies in No Man's Sky.
+Whatever the case, you'll be treated to fast loading and beautiful graphics.

+There's a whole array of upcoming titles, with Sony Worldwide Studios and its many partner studios hard at work on a slate of games that includes Aloy's adventure in Horizon Forbidden West, racing titles like Gran Turismo 7, and a new mythological journey with Kratos and Atreus in God of War: Ragnarok.

-Still, looking for a PS5 to play those amazing games?
+Are you still looking for a PS5 to play those amazing games?
 Keep an eye out for PS5 restocks at retailers like Walmart, Amazon, and Best Buy.
-It's been difficult to find Sony's newest console but it's not impossible.
-Just keep at it and you'll eventually be able to checkout.
+It's been challenging to find Sony's newest console, but it's not impossible.
+Just keep at it, and you'll eventually be able to checkout.